lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - Run ANALYZE so planner stats are up to date.
 - For very selective point queries consider distribution key or zone maps techniques.

-If you want, I can provide a ready-to-run SQL snippet tailored to your cluster (I’ll need to know whether you have access to stv_blocklist and which system view/columns are available).

 ## How do you reduce spill to disk by tuning WLM memory or query shapes?
 Spill to disk happens when a query needs more memory than Redshift can give it for sorting/hashing/aggregation.
 To reduce spills you can (A) give queries more WLM memory or (B) change query shape so the query needs less memory.
 Practical steps and trade-offs: